-- · contractions occurring regularly; - contractions getting longer, stronger and closer together; - walking around or changing position does not make your contractions go away.
+- · contractions occurring regularly; - contractions getting longer, stronger and closer together.

 The length of the first stage of labour can be different for every woman.
 If it is your first labour, the time from the start of labour to full dilation of the cervix (10 cm) is usually 6-12 hours.
 If it's not your first labour, the time is usually shorter.
-The midwife will monitor the progress of your labour by continuously assessing the frequency, strength and length of your contractions.
+The midwife will monitor the progress of your labour by continuously assessing the frequency and length of your contractions.
 They will check every few hours to see how your cervix is dilating, what way the baby is presenting and how the baby is moving down through the pelvis.

-Generally, as labour progresses, your contractions will become gradually stronger and more painful and come closer together.
+Generally, as labour progresses, your contractions will become more frequent, stronger and more painful.
 The bag of water (liquor) may still be present or may break at any time during this period.